ethras/flow-maestro/commands/onboarding.md

 ---

-## Step 1: Install / Update Assets
+## Step 1: Confirm Assets Are Current

-Run `flowm init` from the repository root to refresh `.flow-maestro/`.
-This will ensure the `commands/`, `protocols/`, and `templates/` folders match the latest release.
+If `.flow-maestro/` already exists and matches the release you expect to use, continue to Step&nbsp;2—no reinstall needed.
+Run `flowm init` only when setting up Flow Maestro for the first time or when you intentionally pull in updated assets.

 ```bash
 uvx --from . flowm init --here